kavehhm/tractivity/README.md

 - Activity set (tag / folder) creation
 - Activity creation
-- Uploading files for activities.
+- Uploading files for activities
-- Creating detailed account of activity.
+- Creating detailed account of activity
-- Easy linking and linking of activities to sets.
+- Easy linking and linking of activities to sets
-- User sign up / sign in.
+- User sign up / sign in

 ## Structuring